New normal. Pivot. Unforeseen circumstances. Unprecedented time.

 Create a safe place

 Because acceptance, confidentiality, and honesty can still happen virtually.
 So, remind them to respect the process.
-Kids have different responses to crises.
+Kids have different responses to crises, so we must remember that as we lead in crisis.
 Give them resources to talk about crisis and fear in age-appropriate ways.
 Make sure they know how to communicate any indication of a child being hurt, hurting others, or hurting themselves.

 Partner with parents